Israel's far-right National Security Minister Itamar Ben-Gvir celebrates in the Knesset after the bill is passed. Reuters

 Bookmark

-“We are particularly worried about the de facto discriminatory character of the bill.
-The adoption of this bill would risk undermining Israel’s commitments with regards to democratic principles,” said the governments of Germany, France, Italy and the UK.
+“We are particularly worried about the de facto discriminatory character of the bill,” said the governments of Germany, France, Italy and the UK.
+“The adoption of this bill would risk undermining Israel’s commitments with regards to democratic principles.”

-The bill has two provisions for the death penalty.
-One applies in the occupied West Bank, where military courts would be able to impose it for “terrorist acts”.
 Only Palestinians are tried in military courts and have a conviction rate of 96 per cent “based largely on 'confessions' extracted under duress and torture during interrogations”, according to the Israeli human rights group B'Tselem.

 The law would apply to residents of the West Bank “except Israeli residents”, a copy of the law seen by The National said.

-Under the second provision, Palestinian citizens of Israel and those living in occupied East Jerusalem would face the death penalty for “intentional killing … with the aim of negating the existence of the State of Israel”.
+Under the second provision, Palestinian citizens of Israel and those living in occupied East Jerusalem would face the death penalty for “intentional killing … with the aim of negating the existence of the state of Israel”.

 In both cases, the definition of what constitutes a terrorist act is vague, a UN Panel of Experts has said.

-Israel currently holds 9,500 Palestinians under “administrative detention” – that is, without charge.
+Israel holds 9,500 Palestinians under “administrative detention” – that is, without charge.
 Since the Gaza war broke out on October 7, 2023, at least 80 Palestinian detainees have died in Israeli prisons where they are exposed to poor treatment, medical negligence and violence, B'Tselem said.

-A death sentence would also require due process for a fair trial – conditions that are not met under the way Israel's court system operates against Palestinian detainees.
+A death sentence would also require due process for a fair trial – conditions that are not met in the way Israel's court system operates against Palestinian detainees.
 In many cases, coercive interrogation or torture is used to obtain information from suspects, say local and international rights groups.

 Although it never officially abolished the death penalty, the last execution Israel carried out took place in 1962.

-Updated: March 30, 2026, 1:31 PM
+Updated: March 31, 2026, 11:58 AM